 Integrative/Functional Medicine Doctors - Practitioners may call themselves functional medicine doctors with the completion of a series of functional or integrated medical conferences.
-Although these doctors are much more well equipped to manage individual’s health care, they do not operate from the same principles of an ND and lack much of the training in natural therapeutics.
+Although these doctors are much better equipped to manage an individual’s health care, they do not operate from the same principles of an ND and lack much of the training in natural therapeutics.

 What are the benefits of talking to a naturopathic doctor about cannabis, hemp, herbal supplements, and other natural approaches to health?

 A distinctive aspect of the naturopathic training is mastering biochemistry, as it pertains to herbology and pharmacology.
 This unique training fosters an intimate understanding of how herbs and drugs work in your body.
 With this knowledge, NDs are able to properly guide patients with regard to how their prescription drugs may interact with certain herbals, supplements, dietary changes, or general lifestyle choices, as well as the possible consequences that may ensue if not done properly.

 Being true integrated medical practitioners, ND’s recognize that they are many alternate effective modes of healing, such as chiropractic, acupuncture, and ayurvedic methods.
 Their exposure to many of these therapeutics allows them to discern, on an individual need basis, which of these would best support their patients.
 They also are able to provide feedback on medical-grade supplements and proper dosing for disease processes.
 This means that they can look at the whole picture of your medical care, understand where the missing pieces may arise, and provide insight when needed.